abejaranog/aws-devops-guide/Automation/Deployment.md

 Deploy instances in batch for N number of instances in each stage.
 The deployment during all the stages needed to rolling all instances.

+## Immutable
+Available on Elastic Beanstalk.
+Immutable deployments perform an immutable update to launch a full set of new instances running the new version of the application in a separate Auto Scaling group, alongside the instances running the old version.
+Immutable deployments can prevent issues caused by partially completed rolling deployments.
+If the new instances don't pass health checks, Elastic Beanstalk terminates them, leaving the original instances untouched.
 ## Blue/Green
 Deploys paralelly 2 environments, blue and green, and switch between this.